GicharuGeofrey/demo-repo/README.md

-This is my first README, learning about good practices in documentation.
+This is my first README, learning about good practices in documentation!